Jcbnunez/uvm-fqr/Practicums/Pract3_stats.md

 ## Data challenge 2.
 Is this apples to oranges, apples to apples, or underpowered? (but it is _sea snails_ :shell:).

 A certain species of marine snail :shell: lives in an intertidal ecosystem.
-A 30 year study  has shown that the diameter of shell phenotypes vary across the intertidal, and that the phenotypic variation follows a _normal_ (or _Gaussian_) distrbution with different parameters across the low and high intertidal microhabitats.
+A 30 year study  has shown that the diameter of shell phenotypes vary across the intertidal, and that the phenotypic variation follows a "_normal_" (or _Gaussian_) distrbution with different parameters across the low and high intertidal microhabitats.

 > The formula for _Gaussian_ distribution is
 >